faiface/par-lang/docs/src/structure/primitive_types.md

 Since `Byte` is a subtype of `Bytes`, every variable of type `Byte` can be used as a `Bytes`, too.

-Just like `Char`s, there's a built-in function to check if a `Byte` falls into a user-defined range:
+Just like `Char`s, there's a built-in function to check if a `Byte` is a part of a byte class.
+For `Byte`s, that's mainly byte ranges:

 ```par
 def IsMsbSet = Byte.Is(<<192>>, .range(<<128>>, <<255>>)!)  // .true!